kevin851066/Machine_Learning_Foundation/README.md

+# MLF homework
-# Python implementation of some common algorithms in machine learning.
+Python implementation of some common algorithms in machine learning.